uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 We'll start by making the changes manually, one point at a time, but we'll move up to a quick shortcut method that uses a *matrix* to do the work for you.
 We'll start by looking at how these work in two dimensions &ndash; it's a bit easier to think about than three dimensions.

-The following interactive shows an arrow, and on the left you can see a list of the points that correspond to its 7 corners (usually referred to as *cartesian coordinates*).
+The following interactive shows a shape, and on the left you can see a list of the points that correspond to its 7 corners (usually referred to as *cartesian coordinates*).
-The arrow is on a grid, where the center point is the "zero" point.
+The shape is on a grid, where the center point is the "zero" point.
 Points are specified using two numbers, *x* and *y*, usually written as (*x*, *y*).
 The *x* value is how far the point is to the right of the center and the *y* value is how far above the center it is.
 For example, the first point in the list is the tip at (0, 4), which means it's 0 units to the right of the center (i.e.